costacode/upload-files/README.md

-# Maya - Webpack Starter - U+1F63E
+# Maya - Webpack Starter

+:smile_cat:

 A webpack starter with separate development and production configurations